sagheerahmadGmit/GraphTheory/Overview.md

 This is an example of the output from the first testing approach:

 Infix: a.b|b* String: bbb Match: True
 Infix: a.b|b* String: abc Match: False

 Infix: a.b.c* String: bbb Match: False
 Infix: a.b.c* String: abc Match: True

 Infix: b** String: bbb Match: True
 Infix: b** String: abc Match: False

 Algorithm
 -----------------------------------------------------------------------------------------
 The main algorithms that were used in this application were:

+### Thompson's Construction

-1. Thompsons construction: This is the main algorithm used in this application and was developed by Ken Thompson in 1968.
+Thompsons construction: This is the main algorithm used in this application and was developed by Ken Thompson in 1968 for coverting a postfix regular expression into a non-deterministic automaton.
+Thompsons Construction turns strings into executable code that recognise the pattern defined by the regular expression.
+That code then can be executed against other strings to see if they match.
+The changing of regular expression into NFAs is known as compiling.
 The algorithm splits a regular expression into its smallest sub-expression.
 For every sub-expression a NFA is created.
-All those NFA are then put together into a single NFA which can be used to match a string.

 <img src="images/thompson.jpg" width="300"> <img src="images/thompson2.jpg" width="300">

+### Shunting Yard Algorithm

-2. Shunting Yard Algorithm: The shunt(infix) function is to convert the infix expression that is passed as a parameter to postfix.
+Shunting Yard Algorithm: The shunt(infix) function is to convert the infix expression that is passed as a parameter to postfix.
 Before converting the expression into postfix, the infix is saved to a list and the precedence of the operators is set.
 For each character in the infix regular expression a while loop is executed.
 The loop is executed one character at a time.
 Inside the while loop, the first thing that happens is that a character is popped off from the input.
 Inside the while there are also a few if statements that have different conditions depending on whether the character read is a round bracket,